 Crowsnest Mountain and Mount McLaren

-We encounter a wet rock band.
+We encountered a wet rock band

-Later we realized if we had kept left, we would have avoided the rock band.
+Later we realized if we had kept left, we would have avoided the rock band

-For a long time all we could see were the centre and west peaks.
+For a long time all we could see were the centre and west peaks

 Mount Parrish centre right

-The summit sits at the end of the east ridge.
+The summit sits at the end of the east ridge

-to the east ridge.
+to the east ridge

 Tarn below the summit